soorya-venkatesh/AzureML-Capstone-Telecom_Churn_Prediction/README.md

 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+## Future Work:
+- Create a front end UI and test the deployed model using the UI
+- Perform load testing to check deployment using toolds like Apache benchmark
+- Train the AutoML model for a longer time and try to boost the results.

 ## Screen Recording

 **Part 1:**